-We have engaged CF&Co., an affiliate of the sponsor, pursuant to a business combination marketing agreement as an advisor in connection with our initial business combination to assist us in holding meetings with our stockholders to discuss any potential initial business combination and the target business' attributes, introduce us to potential investors that are interested in purchasing our securities and assist us with our press releases and public filings in connection with our initial business combination.
-We will pay CF&Co. a cash fee for such services upon the consummation of the initial business combination as described elsewhere in this Report.
-In addition, we may engage CF&Co, or another affiliate of the sponsor, as a financial advisor in connection with our initial business combination and/or placement agent for any securities offering to occur concurrently with our initial business combination and pay such affiliate a customary financial advisory and/or placement agent fee in an amount that constitutes a market standard financial advisory or placement agent fee for comparable transactions.
+We have engaged CF&Co., an affiliate of the sponsor, pursuant to the BCMA as an advisor in connection with our initial business combination to assist us in holding meetings with our stockholders to discuss any potential initial business combination and the target business' attributes, introduce us to potential investors that are interested in purchasing our securities and assist us with our press releases and public filings in connection with our initial business combination.
+We will pay CF&Co. the Marketing Fee upon the consummation of our initial business combination; provided that, in connection with the XBP Europe Business Combination, CF&Co. has agreed to waive the Marketing Fee.
+If an initial business combination other than the XBP Europe Business Combination is consummated, CF&Co. would be entitled to receive the Marketing Fee that will be released from the trust account only upon completion of such an initial business combination.

+We have also engaged CF&Co. as a financial advisor in connection with the XBP Europe Business Combination but CF&Co. has agreed not to receive an advisory fee for such services other than to receive reimbursement of actual expenses incurred and to be indemnified against certain liabilities arising out of its engagement.

+In the event the XBP Europe Business Combination is not consummated, we may engage CF&Co., or another affiliate of the sponsor, as a financial advisor in connection with our initial business combination and/or placement agent for any securities offering to occur concurrently with our initial business combination and pay such affiliate a customary financial advisory and/or placement agent fee in an amount that constitutes a market standard financial advisory or placement agent fee for comparable transactions.
 Furthermore, we may acquire a target company that has engaged CF&Co., or another affiliate of the sponsor, as a financial advisor, and such target company may pay such affiliate a financial advisory fee in connection with our initial business combination.